 Backyard Comedy Club | Bethnal Green

 Luckily, this classic comedy club is a laid-back affair, with stand-up nights featuring four or five different comedians, each of whom have cut their teeth on panel shows, Live At The Apollo and the like.
-Over 15 years they’ve built up a reputation for booking some of the best names on the circuit – making it a dependable choice without any risk of toe-curling silences.
+Over 15 years Comedy Carnival’s built up a reputation for booking some of the best names on the circuit, making it a dependable choice.

 The Boat Show Comedy Club | Embankment

 This thrice weekly comedy club takes place at the Tattershall Castle – which is, of course, a boat.
-Weekend shows see a trio of comedians take to the stage for longer sets (regulars include Zoe Lyons, Matt Richardson and Thanyia Moore), while the Tuesday shows are for new material, with 7 or so stand-ups testing the water.
+Weekend shows see four or five comedians take to the stage for longer sets (regulars include Zoe Lyons, Matt Richardson and Thanyia Moore), while the Tuesday shows are for new material, with seven or so stand-ups testing the water.

 Downstairs at the King’s Head | Crouch End

 For an authentically grungy comedy night, head to the basement of the King’s Head.
-The bare brick wall takes you back to the clubs of the 80s and 90s – but there’s nothing rusty about the line-up.
-There are shows here almost every night, with double bills from circuit regulars interspersed with ‘cabaret nights’, featuring taster-sized snippets from around 15 comedians; comedy writing courses; Edinburgh Fringe previews and new material nights.
-Plus, if you keep your wristband ticket on, you’ll get 20% off drinks in the pub for the hour after the show.
+The bare brick wall takes you back to the comedy clubs of the 80s and 90s – but there’s nothing rusty about the line-up.
+There are shows here twice a week, flitting between Saturday’s ‘cabaret nights’, featuring taster-sized snippets from six or so comedians, and new material nights on Thursdays with up to 16 performers taking to the stage.

 Looking for something a little more serious?
 Check out the best London theatre shows playing now